Skip to content

 • Proximity to commercial establishments does not significantly affect the likelihood of shopping online.

-• Greater availability of shops within approximately half a mile increases the likelihood of walking for groceries and prepared meals by 23% and 17%, respectively.
+• Greater availability of shops within about half a mile increases the likelihood of walking for groceries and prepared meals by 23% and 17%, respectively.

 • Clothing purchases remain predominantly online (62%) and are less influenced by proximity or travel mode.

-• For in-person shopping, average travel times were about 10 minutes whether by walking or driving, indicating comparable convenience across modes.
+• Average travel times for in-person shopping were about 10 minutes whether walking or driving, indicating comparable convenience across modes.

 • 81% of in-person shopping trips involve driving.